apple/apple_rules_lint/README.md

    test.
 In Selenium, this is the [spotbugs_test](https://github.com/SeleniumHQ/selenium/blob/selenium-4.0.0-beta-1/java/private/spotbugs.bzl)

+2. It is recommended, but not required, that your test return a `LinterInfo` so that other tooling can detect whether this is a lint test.

-2. Create a config rule or a marker rule of some sort.
+3. Create a config rule or a marker rule of some sort.
 For example, [spotbugs_config](https://github.com/SeleniumHQ/selenium/blob/selenium-4.0.0-beta-1/java/private/spotbugs_config.bzl)

-3. Pick a "well known" name: `lang-tool` seems to work well (such as `java-spotbugs`, but you might have `go-gofmt` or `py-black`)
+4. Pick a "well known" name: `lang-tool` seems to work well (such as `java-spotbugs`, but you might have `go-gofmt` or `py-black`)

-4. Create a macro that uses [get_lint_config](./api.md#get_lint_config) to look up the config for you.
+5. Create a macro that uses [get_lint_config](./api.md#get_lint_config) to look up the config for you.
 If that's present, create a new instance of your test rule.
 You can see this in action [here](https://github.com/SeleniumHQ/selenium/blob/selenium-4.0.0-beta-1/java/private/library.bzl).

-5. As you write code, make sure your macro is called.
+6. As you write code, make sure your macro is called.
 If you're a ruleset author, this can be as lightweight as exporting the macro created above as the default way to call your rules.

-6. ...
+7. ...

-7. Profit!
+8. Profit!

 Users can then use the "well known" name to point to an instance of the config rule in their `WORKSPACE` files: